-BW Gold is permitted to operate a diesel-fuel fired, double chamber incinerator (Environmental Management Act Authorization #110650).
-The Authorization allows a maximum discharge of 1,584 standard cubic metres per hour and discharge must not exceed a total particulate matter concentration of 30 mg/m (standard volume).
+PE #110650 Section 1.12 authorizes BW Gold to discharge air from the operation of a diesel-fuel fired, double chamber incinerator (reference number E328685).
+The Authorization allows a maximum discharge of 1,584 standard cubic metres per hour to a maximum of 4380 hours per year, and discharge must not exceed a total particulate matter concentration of 30 mg/m3 (standard volume).
 Authorized waste for incineration includes putrescible camp waste, paper, cardboard, and lumber scraps that cannot be recycled.
 Invasive plants removed from site may be included in the organic waste stream for incineration.